justinb94/FreeDiscussions/packages/examples/HelloWorldPlugin/README.md

 In order for the client to find the plugin, we need to extend the `IPlugin` interfaces located in the `FreeDiscussions.Plugin.Plugin` namespace.

-For our plugin we create a new class called `Plugin.cs`.
+For our plugin, we create a new class called `Plugin.cs`.

 ```csharp
 using FreeDiscussions.Plugin;